 Perhaps during the difficulties of the Great Tribulation, these words will be rescinded and replaced with, "Jesus is Lord"

-As a result of Israel’s rejection, any individual, be they Gentile or Israeli, are invited to participate in the new covenant:
+As a result of Israel’s rejection, any individual, be they Gentile or Israeli, is invited to participate in the new covenant:

 John 1:11 He came to His own, and those who were His own did not receive Him.